roost-io/voting_app/README.md

 In event of building ballot image or restart of the ballot app, service test suite would be triggered and fitness events can be seen from event viewer ( Observability -> Service Fitness -> Fitness Event).

+## How to generate deployment YAMLs

+Run the make generate command to generate the deployment YAMLs for all the services individually, if the users want to deploy a single microservice, these generated YAMLs will be located under generated-files/vote/templates/kubernetes-maifests.